Alternative Support for Your Immune System & Stress Management

 Massage

 You always feel better after a massage, don’t you?
 Knots have been undone, and lactic acid has been smoothed away by gentle hands.
 Not only does it make you feel great, but it might also help support your immune system response.
-One study showed the simple act of touch-focused care, even a simple five-minute hand or foot massage, helped to lower study participants’ perceived level of stress.1 Adding a massage to your lineup of precautionary measures could be just the thing you need to feel your best.
+One study showed the simple act of touch-focused care, even a simple five-minute hand or foot massage, helped to lower study participants’ perceived level of stress.[1]
+Adding a massage to your lineup of precautionary measures could be just the thing you need to feel your best.

 Acupuncture

-Intense exercise, although good for your body, can temporarily affect your immune system response.
-Now for the good news.
-An increasing number of studies have shown that acupuncture treatment can help support the body’s immune response.3 Acupuncture is one of the world’s oldest health remedies, dating back thousands of years, so maybe our ancestors were on to something good when they discovered how to use it.
+Acupuncture might seem a bit intimidating at first, but an increasing number of studies have shown that acupuncture treatment can help support the body’s immune response.[2]Acupuncture is one of the world’s oldest health remedies, dating back thousands of years, so maybe our ancestors were on to something good when they discovered how to use it.

 Herbs